Our Blog

 Fantasy football drafts are heating up, and more and more fantasy fanatics are joining dynasty leagues.
 Dynasty fantasy football leagues require a different strategy when it comes draft time, one that requires a long-term look at players.
 And as we know, there’s no position that has a shorter shelf life than running backs.

 One of our favorite platforms for dynasty league is Sleeper Fantasy.
-Even if you already play fantasy football on Sleeper, you can still use the Sleeper Fantasy Promo Code to sign up for the app’s new pick’em game and receive a $100 deposit match.
+Even if you already play fantasy football on Sleeper, you can still use the Sleeper Promo Code to sign up for the app’s new pick’em game and receive a $100 deposit match.

 With that said, follow along as fantasy football analyst Matt LaMarca breaks down his top fantasy football rankings for dynasty running backs.